setarong/setarong/README.md

-- 👋 Hi, I’m @setarong, a designer &　creator
+- 👋 Hi, I’m @setarong, a designer & creator.

 - 👀 I’m interested in writing and reading.
-- 🌱 I’m currently learning C# and web design
+- 🌱 I’m currently learning C# and web design.

 ### connect